Effectiveness for the Dual Ramsey Theorem: The Baire Dual Ramsey Theorem

-Note that we will use $\CSL(m,\ell)$ to denote this form of the Carlson-Simpson Lemma, despite its close connection to $\CDRT^{m+1}_{\ell}$, as this convention is established in the literature.
-As with the Combinatorial Dual Ramsey Theorem, we can assume the coloring in $\CSL(m,\ell)$ is given in the form $c:(\omega)^m_\fin \rightarrow \ell$.
 In Proposition \ref{prop:csl_versions}, we give three equivalent versions of the Carlson-Simpson Lemma.
-The version in Proposition \ref{prop:csl_versions}(2) is (up to minor notational changes which are easily translated in $\RCA$) the statement from Carlson and Simpson \cite{cs}.
-After proving Proposition \ref{prop:csl_versions}, we will use the statement in Proposition \ref{prop:csl_versions}(3) to give a classical proof of $\CDRT^k_{\ell}$ using transfinitely many applications of the Carlson-Simpson Lemma.
+The version in Proposition \ref{prop:csl_versions}(2) is (up to minor notational changes which are easily translated in $\RCA$) the statement from Lemma 2.4 of Carlson and Simpson \cite{cs}.

-\begin{prop}[$\RCA$] The following are equivalent. \begin{enumerate} \item[(1)] $\CSL(m,\ell)$. \item[(2)] For each coloring $(\omega)^m_\fin = \cup_{i<\ell} C_i$, there is a partition $p\in(\omega)^\omega$ and a color $i$ such that for all $a<m$, $a \in B_a^p$ and for all $x \in (p)^{m+1}$, if $B^p_j \subseteq B^x_j$ for each $j<m$, then $x\restrict \mu^x(m) \in C_i$. \item[(3)] For each $y\in(\omega)^\omega$ and open reduced coloring $(y)^{m+1} = \cup_{i<\ell} O_i$, there is a partition $p \in (y)^\omega$ and a color $i$ such that for all $a < m$, $B_a^y \subseteq B_a^p$ and for all $x \in (p)^{m+1}$, if $B^p_j \subseteq B^x_j$ for each $j<m$, then $x \in O_i$. \end{enumerate} \end{prop}
+\begin{prop}[$\RCA$] The following are equivalent. \begin{enumerate} \item[(1)] $\CSL(m,\ell)$. \item[(2)] For each coloring $c:(<\omega)^m \rightarrow \ell$, there is a partition $p\in(\omega)^\omega$ and a color $i$ such that for all $j<m$, $p(j)=j$ and for all $x \in (p)^{m+1}$, if $\block{p}{j} \subseteq \block{x}{j}$ for each $j<m$, then $c(x^\ast)=i$. \item[(3)] For each $y\in(\omega)^\omega$ and open reduced coloring $(y)^{m+1} = \cup_{i<\ell} O_i$, there is a partition $p \in (y)^\omega$ and a color $i$ such that for all $j < m$, $\block{y}{j}\subseteq \block{p}{j}$ and for all $x \in (p)^{m+1}$, if $\block{p}{j} \subseteq \block{x}{j}$ for each $j<m$, then $x \in O_i$. \end{enumerate} \end{prop}

 \begin{proof} (2) implies (1) because $\CSL(m,\ell)$ is a special case of (2).
-The extra condition in (2) that $a \in B_a^p$ for $a < m$ says that the partition $p$ does not collapse any of the first $m$-many blocks of the trivial partition defined by $B_n = \{ n \}$.
-The equivalence between (2) and (3) is proved in a similar way to Proposition \ref{prop:2.2} using the transformation in Lemma \ref{stringtransform}.
+The extra condition in (2) that $p(j)=j$ for $j < m$ says that the partition $p$ does not collapse any of the first $m$-many blocks of the trivial partition defined by the identity function.
+The equivalence between (2) and (3) is proved in a similar way to Proposition \ref{prop:2.2}.